How to Export Files in Excel Format with Laravel Excel

 Create our export class

-Once our package is installed and configured, the next thing we have to do is generate a special file from this library in which we have to implement a class with the Eloquent query (export file) on the model whose data we want to export; for this the following artisan command:
+Once our package is installed and configured, the next thing we need to do is generate a special file for this library in which we must implement a class with the Eloquent query (export file) on the model whose data we want to export; for this, use the following artisan command:

-By passing the model option, as you can suppose, it allows us to specify the model that we want to make exportable, the data that we are going to export via Excel and in this way some methods and procedures are autogenerated when generating the file that we are going to explain below.
+By passing the model option, as you can imagine, it allows us to specify the model we want to make exportable, the data we are going to export via Excel, and in this way, some methods and procedures are auto-generated at the time of generating the file, which we will explain below.

 Our model looks like the following: